The King of Fighters '95

-(KOF '95) is a fighting game produced by SNK for the Neo Geo arcade and home consoles in 1995.
-It is the sequel to The King of Fighters '94 and the second game in The King of Fighters series.
-It is also the first game in the series to be ported to other home consoles besides the Neo Geo AES and Neo-Geo CD thus making SNK a second-party developer, with versions released for the PlayStation, Sega Saturn and Game Boy.
-It was also rereleased in The King of Fighters Collection: The Orochi Saga in 2008 for the PlayStation 2, PlayStation Portable and Wii.
+(KOF '95) is a 1995 fighting video game developed and published by SNK for the Neo Geo arcade system.
+It is the sequel to The King of Fighters '94, and the second installment in The King of Fighters series.
 The game features a similar cast to KOF '94 with the exception of the USA Team, which was replaced by the Rival Team.
-The plot features a new King of Fighters tournament once again promoted by the criminal Rugal Bernstein, who wants to take revenge against Kyo Kusanagi, who defeated him in last year's tournament.
-The game also introduces a sub-boss character, Saisyu Kusanagi, who is the father of Kyo.
-KOF '95 also introduces the fighter Iori Yagami, who becomes Kyo's rival in the series.
+The plot features a new King of Fighters tournament once again promoted by the criminal Rugal Bernstein, who seeks revenge against the protagonist Kyo Kusanagi, who defeated him in last year's tournament.
+KOF '95 marks the first appearance of the fighter Iori Yagami, who becomes Kyo's rival in the series.

-One of the main focuses in the creation of The King of Fighters '95 was the introduction of the Rivals Team, most notably Iori, who became one of the favorite characters from the staff.
-The game has received mixed reviews from various video games publications.
-Most writers have complained about the response from controls and long loading times from the PlayStation port.
-However, the introduction from the enhanced version of Rugal, Omega Rugal, as well as the differences between all the characters have been noted to be one of the best parts from the game.
+It is also the first game in the series to be ported to other home consoles besides the Neo Geo AES and Neo Geo CD, with versions released for the PlayStation, Sega Saturn and Game Boy.
+One of the main focuses in the creation of The King of Fighters '95 was the introduction of the Rivals Team, most notably Iori as a means to expand Kyo's story.
+Gameplay remains similar to the first KOF game, with SNK working to balance the original gameplay with the new team feature as well as each character's expanded moveset.

+The King of Fighters '95 received glowing reviews in the Arcade and consoles, but mixed reviews for the PlayStation 1, with critics praising the gameplay and new characters but criticizing the game's controls and long loading times, especially on the PlayStation version.
+Several critics compared the game to Capcom's Street Fighter Alpha, released the same year, with some finding it too similar.
+The game was followed by The King of Fighters '96, which continued the "Orochi Saga" that concluded with The King of Fighters '97.

 Gameplay

-The gameplay and rules are mostly unchanged from The King of Fighters '94.
+The King of Fighters '95 is a fighting video game with gameplay and rules that are mostly unchanged from its predecessor, The King of Fighters '94.
+Players choose a team of three members and compete against others until all three characters are defeated.
 The main addition is the introduction of the Team Edit feature, allowing the player to create a custom team from any of the game's twenty-four characters in addition to the pre-defined teams in the game.
-Through the main play mode, players must defeat all of the teams from the game in order to fight the bosses: the brainwashed Saisyu Kusanagi, followed by a stronger Rugal Bernstein.
+Through the main play mode, players must defeat all other teams in order to fight the bosses: the brainwashed Saisyu Kusanagi, followed by a stronger Rugal Bernstein.
+The dodge and counterattack mechanics were revised, resulting in better reactions from the fighters.